humdingerb/clipdinger/Readme.md

 ### Settings

-This is the settings window, summoned with _Settings..._ from the _App_ menu:
+This is the settings window, opened with _Settings..._ from the _App_ menu:

 ![screenshot](./images/clipdinger-settings.png)